AZTroop201/aztroop201-website/home/content/volunteer/secretary.md

 - Keep minutes of meetings and send out committee meeting notices.
 - Handle publicity.
-- **Diana** Prepare a family newsletter or web page of troop events and activities.
+- Prepare a family newsletter or web page of troop events and activities.
 - Conduct the troop resource survey.
 - Plan for family night programs and family activities.
 - At each meeting, report the minutes of the previous meeting.
 - Maintain member health forms and perform annual audit.

+## Chairs

+### Diana

+- Prepare a family newsletter or web page of troop events and activities.

+### Iris

+- Keep minutes of meetings and send out committee meeting notices.